Kessler Topaz Meltzer & Check, LLP Reminds Cognyte Software Ltd. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors to Contact the Firm

-/EIN News/ -- RADNOR, Pa., March 26, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Cognyte Software Ltd. (“Cognyte”) (NASDAQ: CGNT).
-The action charges Cognyte with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Cognyte’s materially misleading statements and omissions to the public, Cognyte’s investors have suffered significant losses.
+RADNOR, Pa., March 26, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Cognyte Software Ltd. ("Cognyte") CGNT.
+The action charges Cognyte with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Cognyte's materially misleading statements and omissions to the public, Cognyte's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR COGNYTE LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/cognyte-software-ltd?utm_source=PR&utm_medium=link&utm_campaign=cgnt&mktm=r